pwittchen/interview-questions/google-developer.md

 - Find path from point A to B in a maze
 - reverse a linked list
 - find two numbers on the list which equals to a given value
+- given a grid (with fields in different colors), find max number of connected colors

 References
 ----------